maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

 ### Em's and Media Queries

 You might have noticed that our responsive grid uses em's in it's definitions, and our media queries are using pixels.
 In fact all over the web in various media query articles you'll see the use of pixels, but this in fact is not the best practice.
-Em's-based media queries are actually a better idea and here's why.
+Em's-based media queries are actually a better idea and here's why:

 Let's say a user – when viewing your project on their desktop – increases the base font size of their browser by hitting CTRL + several times (maybe they have trouble seeing at the default font size).
 Imagine that the content they are reading is split into three columns, which makes sense on a desktop, and for smaller screen sizes changes to a single column based on breakpoints.
 When the user zooms in,, the pixel-based breakpoints will have no affect on the layout since the pixel widths remain the same, and that three column layout that used to fit harmoniously into a desktop screen no longer does.